WindInstruments94/practice_c/README.md

-# practice_c
+# C helpers

-Some small C programs and functions
+Helper functions for arrays and hashtables